ShivamAher30/ShivamAher30/readme.md

 ### Hey there! 👾

 **I'm Shivam Aher a student of IT branch NIT KURUKSHETRA,** coding by day and refactoring by moonlight. 😁
-I try to build project that have real world use case or are just fun to make and use .
+I try to build projects that have real world use case or are just fun to make and use .